Keyboard shortcuts

 2. Tap More (⋮) > New Incognito tab

-Note: Incognito doesn’t make you anonymous—your ISP and websites can still see your activity.
+Incognito doesn’t make you anonymous—your ISP and websites can still see your activity.

 Third-Party Cookies